 This act helps to define minimum wage for various sectors in the economy to avoid exploitation of the labour force.

-This act enforces the wage structure that is determined with the sector.
+This act enforces the wage structure that is determined by the sector.

 The Employees’ Provident Funds Act, 1952

-Also, it requires a providence fund scheme to be implemented among workers that qualify.
+Also, it requires a provident fund scheme to be implemented among workers who qualify.

 The Equal Remuneration Act, 1976